zahradnik-io/youtube-scripts/Projects/ideas.md

 ## JSC
 - Migrating to Cloudflare Pages - my first impressions
+- Mailing list - how to get CSRF token?
 - Listmonk - custom mailing list
 - How to publish an Arduino library
 - How to migrate from TravisCI to GitHub Actions